-German case law and legal literature do not consider the granting of a loan to a company in a crisis to be contrary to public policy, if it can be seen as a restructuring loan granted after a careful and competent assessment of the viability of a restructuring plan.
-Only under specific circumstances can lenders be held liable for third party damages incurred as a result of a delay in filing for insolvency (Insolvenzverschleppung), based on the overriding legal principle of violation of moral principles (Sittenwidrigkeit).
-In order to be held liable the lenders must have acted in a way which is incompatible with good faith.
+German case law and legal literature do not consider the granting of a loan to a company in a crisis as a reprehensible act if it can be seen as a restructuring loan granted after a careful and competent assessment of the viability of a restructuring plan.
+Only under specific circumstances lenders can be held liable for third party damages incurred as a result of a delay in filing for insolvency (Insolvenzverschleppung), based on the overriding legal principle of the violation of moral principles (Sittenwidrigkeit).
+In order to be held liable, the lenders must have acted in a way which is incompatible with good faith.